 Risks to Consider Before Flying After Stroke

-The air pressure is lower on a plane, which means there is less oxygen to fuel your body, including the brain.
-During stroke recovery, oxygen is critical for recovery (see: oxygen therapy for stroke) so it’s best to avoid sitting in an environment with less oxygen for prolonged periods of time.
+The air pressure is lower on a plane, which means there is less oxygen available to fuel your body, including the brain.
+During stroke recovery, oxygen is critical for recovery (see: oxygen therapy for stroke), so it’s best to avoid sitting in an environment with less oxygen for prolonged periods of time.

 Tips for Flying After Stroke

+However, there are many things you can do when flying to help decrease the risk of developing a clot and reduce travel stress.
 If you have been cleared to fly after stroke, here are some tips to improve your safety and wellbeing:

 - Wear compression socks, especiallyif you have hypercoagulability.
 Compression socks help improve circulation and can reduce the risk of blood pooling or clotting in the legs.